To listen to the blog post “10 Tips For Teaching Your Children To Become Successful Adults” over reading it click the play button below.

 My mother, my son, and I once went to a dancing event in a nice area in which they had dinner first.
 I noticed that most of the waitstaff were teens.
 They all had on white gloves, they were taught to give 5-star service, their clothes were as white and as crips as anything as it was more of a country club feel and they were all teenagers.

 What do you think having a job like this taught them?
 How to value their job?
 How to work hard?
 How to take pride in their appearance?
 How to be polite and how to speak to people?
 Just a simple teenage job.
 Stuff like this is important for children to learn because it teaches them to carry it with them into adulthood.
 And that is the key to having a successful child is to teach them this early on.
-The more they learn now that is the adult they can turn out to be.

-Alright, all the single moms out there are my tips on raising a successful child to be successful as a single mom.
 More than anything you want to nurture them and support them in their success.
 Never think that because you are a single mom that you have to stay in poverty (see my blog here) Can a single parent raise a successful CHILD HECK YES!
 Thinking otherwise is faulty thinking, start instilling the idea of them being successful in their head now.
 So that way you will have no problems for the future.

 If you know a fellow single mom that could use this post then please feel free to share.

 Did you know that I have a book specifically for single moms?
 To know more about my No Nonsense Single Mom’s Devotional “Fix It Jesus For Single Moms Only” then click here.
 Also click the picture below to Join my email list Sophie-stication Nation and get the first few chapters for free.
 Just click here.